 Meghan Stratman is the graphic designer and communications specialist at the Ross Media Arts Center.
 A Lincoln resident and graduate of the University of Nebraska, Meghan has a BFA in studio art, with an emphasis in graphic design, and a minor in film studies.

-Frank E. Uhlarik, loves Lincoln and is very committed to recycling and keeping the city “green.”
-He works in the Mayor of Lincoln’s office as the city’s Sustainability & Compliance Administrator.
+Frank E. Uhlarik, loves Lincoln and is very committed to recycling and keeping the city green.
+He works in the Mayor of Lincoln’s office as the city’s Sustainability and Compliance Administrator.